The LSST-DESC 3x2pt Tomography Optimization Challenge: Challenge Design

 \subsubsection{Post-processing}

 We add noise to the truth values in the extra-galactic catalogues to simulate real observations.
-In each case we simulate first year Rubin observations using the DESC {\sc TXPipe} framework\footnote{\url{https://github.com/LSSTDESC/TXPipe}}, following the methodology of \citet{ivezic_jones_lupton} and assuming the numerical values for telescope and sky characteristics therein.
+In each case we simulate first year Rubin observations using the DESC {\sc TXPipe} framework\footnote{\url{https://github.com/LSSTDESC/TXPipe}}.
+This follows the methodology of \citet{ivezic_jones_lupton} and assuming the numerical values for telescope and sky properties therein: for each galaxy it generates a Poisson sample of the number of photons per band based on its true magnitude, the sky brightness, and instrumental characteristics.
+No noise is added to the redshifts of the galaxy; we defer discussion of photometric redshift uncertainty to future work.

 In both simulations we add two cuts to approximately simulate the selection used in a real lensing catalogue.
 In both cases we apply a cut on the combined $riz$ signal to noise of $S/N > 10$, and a size cut $T / T_\mathrm{psf} > 0.5$, where $T$ is the trace $I_{xx} + I_{yy}$ of the moments matrix and measures the squared (deconvolved) radius of the galaxy, and $T_\mathrm{psf}$ is a fixed Rubin PSF size of $0.75$ arc-seconds.